Dynamical zeta functions for billiards: Hyperbolicity of the billiard flow

 Our case is a partial one of a more general setting (see \cite{Liverani1994sympl}) concerning Lagrangian spaces $\{(u, Mu)\}$ with positive definite linear maps $M$.
 Such spaces are called positive Lagrangian.
 A linear symplectic map $L$ is called monotone if it maps positive Lagrangian onto positive Lagrangian.
 In \cite{Liverani1994sympl} it is proved that any monotone symplectic map is a contraction on the manifold of positive Lagrangian spaces.
 After a suitable conjugation the map $L$ has the representation (see Proposition 3 in \cite{Liverani1994sympl})

 with positive definite matrices $P, \: R$.
 In our situation we have $A = I, R = \lambda_i I, \: P = \psi_i.$

 To determine the stable space $E_s(z)$ at $z$, we will study the flow $\phi_t$ for $t < 0$ and repeat the above argument leading to a fixed point.
+For completeness we present some details.
 The linear map $ P_{\gamma}^{-1} $ for a periodic ray $\gamma$ with $m$ reflections has the representation

 where

 Recall that $\Pi_0 = \Pi_m.$ Consider a Lagrangian $Q_0 = Q_m = \{(u, - N_m u):\: u \in \Pi_0\}$ with a symmetric non-negative definite map $N_m \in {\mathcal M}_0.$ Then

 where